maikombecker/iphone-prompter/README.md

 * In "index.html", go to line 23, where it says "var files".
 You will see three sample files listed there.
 Specify your own file(s).

-* If you want to, adjust the width and visibility of the progress bar on line 30.
+* If you want to, adjust the width and visibility of the progress bar on line 26.

+* If you want to, set item randomization to true on line 30.
+I don't recommend this, since the randomized order will not be saved anywhere.
+I suggest that you pre-randomize your text files.

 * Save and close "index.html".